-Unless the context otherwise requires, all references in Part II of this Quarterly Report to the "Company," "Biote," "we," "us, or "our" refer to the business of the Biote Companies prior to the consummation of the business combination and to biote Corp. and its subsidiaries following the Business Combination and, unless otherwise noted, "Holdings" refers to BioTE Holdings, LLC and its consolidated subsidiaries.
+Unless the context otherwise requires, all references in Part II of this Quarterly Report to the "Company," "Biote," "we," "us," or "our" refer to the business biote Corp, inclusive of the Biote Companies prior to the consummation of the business combination and to biote Corp. and its consolidated subsidiaries, following the Business Combination and, unless otherwise noted, "Holdings" refers to BioTE Holdings, LLC, together with its direct and its consolidated indirect subsidiaries.